OpenEugene/little-help-book-web/README.md

 Lane County social service providers need a strong community referral network.
 In building a network, the regional social service providers are looking at how to make multiple systems effective and functional.

 The goal: a **universal data source**, so that providers **in a multi-system network** can update their information in one place and it's updated everywhere.
+Please see the Open Referral Initiative: Executive Summary: https://docs.google.com/document/d/1xjXYN0zzUVWK3GdINP3erO-Jm0LUz75962SyRF0ggIA/edit

 A regional council with different working groups may begin convening, and one of those groups could deal with technology and interoperability of platforms, both technical and legal issues.